rmoorman/tools/README.md

 To make this list I:

+- Had this all in my Chrome bookmarks
-- Reordered bookmarks in Chrome
+- Automatically reordered bookmarks in Chrome
 - Exported bookmarks to html in Chrome
 - Find-remove regex with Notepad++, `</?D[LT]/?>`, `</?P/?>` and `^\s+`
 - Paste it in an [html to markdown](http://domchristie.github.io/to-markdown/) converter